Breast Reconstruction in Washington, D.C.

 The choices of reconstruction techniques are narrowed for patients who have had prior irradiation of the skin.
 In these cases, a flap technique usually provides optimal results.

 It is required by law for health insurance policies to cover breast reconstruction after mastectomy; however, this coverage varies depending on the policy.
-Coverage usually includes all phases of breast reconstruction including the nipple/areolar reconstruction.
-Unfortunately, not all insurance companies will cover opposite-breast surgery, particularly opposite-breast augmentation and mastopexy.
-Most companies do cover opposite-breast reduction.
-Coverage and pre-approval varies with each insurance company or HMO and for different policies – even from the same company.
+Coverage usually includes all phases of breast reconstruction including the nipple/areolar reconstruction, as well as surgery on the opposite breast for symmetry.
+Coverage and pre-approval vary with each insurance company or HMO and for different policies – even from the same company.
 It is important that you call your insurance provider beforehand for information on your individual insurance coverage for breast reconstruction following mastectomy.

 We hope we have answered many of your questions about the options for breast reconstruction and we encourage you to talk to us about these procedures.
 We will do everything we can to help you make an informed decision about the ideal breast reconstruction approach for you.
-Please call or contact us online to schedule a consultation.†Cost estimates are all-inclusive ballpark figures.
-Actual procedures to be performed and costs vary depending on individual patient needs.
-Our Patient Coordinator will provide a fee quote after your consultation with the physician.
+Please call or contact us online to schedule a consultation.

 - 4 How Do I Know What Breast Reconstruction Technique is Best For Me?